gardener/gardener/docs/usage/shoot_hibernate.md

 ## Hibernate your cluster manually

 The `.spec.hibernation.enabled` field specifies whether the cluster needs to be hibernated or not.
 If the field is set to `true`, the cluster's desired state is to be hibernated.
-If it is set to `false` or not specified at all, the cluster's desired state is to be awaken.
+If it is set to `false` or not specified at all, the cluster's desired state is to be awakened.

 To hibernate your cluster you can run the following `kubectl` command:
 ```